Bezel Strip Length Calculator

 Setting an 18 × 13 mm oval cabochon in 26 ga (0.40 mm) fine silver bezel wire:

-Always cut slightly long and trim to fit — you can remove metal but you cannot add it back.
-File the ends flush before soldering.
+Always cut slightly long and trim to fit.
+You can remove metal, and you cannot add it back.
+File both ends flush against each other before soldering; a gap you can see is a gap the solder will not reliably bridge.

 How we build and check this calculator